5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 ASC Adaptor Protein

-Small adapter proteins like ASC with a CARD domain mediate the binding of caspases in the apoptosome (involved in apoptosis or programmed cell death) and in the inflammasome.
+Small adapter proteins like ASC, which contain a CARD domain, mediate caspase binding in the apoptosome (involved in apoptosis or programmed cell death) and in the inflammasome.
 This smaller protein has two domains, a pyrin domain and a CARD domain, as shown in Figure \(\PageIndex{27}\).
 It is required for the recruitment of caspase-1 to some inflammasomes (for example, ones that contain NLRP2 and NLRP3

 The Active Inflammasome